lsst-dm/dmtn-091/index.rst

     * Goals
         - 168 hours on 512 cores
         - At least 3 filters
-        - Coadd at least 10 full focal-plane images/filter.
+        - Coadd at least 10 full focal-plane images/filter
-        - Run image-template DIA for 5 epochs of same field.
+        - Run image-template DIA for 5 epochs of same field
     * Goals
         - Peformance Report for static sky and DIA.
 Monitor numbers to 5%.
         - KPMs numbers should be suitable to predict full survey performance to ~50%